ibm-cloud-docs/security-compliance/available-components.md

 # What can I evaluate?
 {: #scannable-components}

+As of 16 June 2025, you cannot create new instances in this version of this product.
+All of the functionality is now available in the replacement service {{site.data.keyword.sysdigsecure_full}}.
+For more information, see [the transition documentation](/docs/security-compliance?topic=security-compliance-scc-transition).
+{: important}

 With {{site.data.keyword.compliance_full}}, you can evaluate the resources that run on {{site.data.keyword.cloud_notm}} and other cloud providers for compliance.
 The environments that can be evaluated differ depending on how the configuration information is obtained.
 {: shortdesc}